UAlbanyArchives/description_harvester/README.md

 By default, when reading from ArchivesSpace, description harvester will use the repository name stored there.

-To enable the --repo argument, place a copy of your ArcLight repositories.yml file in ~.
+To enable the --repo argument, place a copy of your ArcLight repositories.yml file as `~/.description_harvester/repositories.yml`.
 You can then use `harvest --id mss001 --repo slug` to index using the slug from repositories.yml.
 This will overrite the ArchivesSpace repository name.

-There is also the option do customize this with a plugin.
+There is also the option do customize this with a [plugin](https://github.com/UAlbanyArchives/description_harvester_plugins/blob/main/repo_plugin.py).

 ## Indexing from ArchivesSpace API to Arclight